numpy/numpy/doc/source/user/basics.ufuncs.rst

-:exc:`ValueError` (or, for :meth:`~numpy.ufunc.reduce` on a ufunc with more than one output, a :exc:`TypeError`), unless the ufunc's loop implementation registers a dedicated reduction loop, in which case :meth:`~numpy.ufunc.reduce` also works for ufuncs with more than one output; see :doc:`c-info.reduction-loop-tutorial` for how to add one to a custom ufunc.
+:exc:`ValueError` (or, for :meth:`~numpy.ufunc.reduce` on a ufunc with more than one output, a :exc:`TypeError`), unless the ufunc's loop implementation registers a dedicated reduction loop, in which case :meth:`~numpy.ufunc.reduce` also works for ufuncs with more than one output.
+See :doc:`c-info.reduction-loop-tutorial` for how to add one to a custom ufunc.

 For example, :func:`numpy.add` takes two inputs and returns one output,